|Introduction to KAP||Fundamentals of KAP|

 Other states where we have conducted aerial photography.

-Beyond the United States, we have acquired aerial photography in Saskatchewan,
+Beyond the United States, we have acquired kite aerial photography in Saskatchewan, Canada as

-Canada as well as Denmark, Estonia, Hungary, Norway, Poland and Slovakia.
+well as in Europe—Denmark, Estonia, Finland, Hungary, Norway, Poland, Slovakia, and Sweden.

 Map composed with source code by Ben Markowitz at Stately